Hypercubed/Epsilon-Prime/tutorial.md

 If you encounter an X on the map this is a resource cache (or mine).
 Collect resources using the action key `s`

 You will notice that the energy depletes as you move.
-This is because this unit\'s movement cost is greater than it\'s recharge rate.
+This is because this unit\'s movement cost is greater than its recharge rate.
 You can use all your energy to mine or return to the base periodically to unload and charge...

 Or use the wait key `.` to wait one turn an recharge your unit.